pirica/wordtohtml/README.md

 ## UPDATE NOTES

+Version 2.1.5 - Various enhancements.
+1. Will now operate much faster.
+Previously, was often several seconds, now will give the output in a fraction of a second. - 2.
+Will now recognise Drop Capitals. - 3.
+Will now recognise a Cross-Reference link in the document. - 4.
+Text formatting now implemented in the Footnotes and endnotes. - 5.
+Rectified a bug where sometimes hyperlinks were not recognised properly in footnotes and endnotes.

-Version 2.1.4 - Clearance of a minor bug
+Version 2.1.4 - Clearance of a minor bug.

 Version 2.1.3 - Clearance of a few bugs: 1.
 The endnote references in the text were not in roman numerals as they should be. - 2.
 In certain circumstances the correct font and font size were not being used. - 3.
 In certain circumstances a bookmark link did not work.

-Version 2.1.2 - Will now recognise higher resolution images (Word deals with these differently to lower resolution images)
+Version 2.1.2 - Will now recognise higher resolution images (Word deals with these differently to lower resolution images).

 Version 2.1.1 - Will now recognise paragraph numbering as well as list numbering.